 - The news – use a mix of national and international news from current news stories

-- Films - If you have access to a TV and video a nice way to do the film round is to show clips of five different films and ask students to write the title and the name of the director.
+- Films – if you have a way of playing them, a nice way to do a film round is to show clips of five different films and ask students to write the title and the name of the director

-- Music - Playing clips of a selection of songs for students to identify the artist and the name of the song.
+- Music – play clips of a selection of songs for students to identify the artist and the name of the song

-- Famous people- Show a selection of photos of famous people for students to say who it is.
+- Famous people – show a selection of photos of famous people for students to name

 - Put students into teams and get them to think of a team name.
 Prepare answer sheets in advance or get students to do this at the beginning.
 The answer sheet should have space for the group name, the title of the category and ten spaces for students to write the answers.
-At the end of each round, ask the teams to pass their answer sheets to the next group and go through the answers for the other teams to mark.
-Keep a record of the running total on the board as you go through the quiz.
+At the end of each round, ask the teams to pass their answer sheets to the next group, then go through the answers for the other teams to mark.
+Keep a running total of the scores on the board as you go through the quiz.
 This will help to keep students interested and following the progress of the teams.